WBC release statement on Deontay Wilder v Tyson Fury II, alter split

 “De acuerdo con la votación de la Junta de Gobierno del WBC, con respecto a la revancha directa entre el campeón de peso completo Deontay Wilder y Tyson Fury.

 “El organismo notifica a ambos campos que el período de libres negociaciones está abierto.
 Si no se llega a un acuerdo entre las partes.
 Se realizará una subasta dirigida por el WBC el martes 5 de febrero.

 “El WBC ha modificado la división de bolsas de 70-30 ha 60-40 a favor del campeón Wilder, esto considerando el valor de mercado de Fury.”

 Fury turned down a straight cash bid from Joshua this week.
 Also, promoter Frank Warren said Fury only wants 50-50.

-The WBC ordering a 60-40 split for Wilder v Fury II (📸 Esther Lin) is not the end of the negotiations.
+The WBC ordering a 60-40 split for Wilder v Fury II is not the end of the negotiations.
 It will, therefore, be up to the fighters to ultimately decide who gets paid what.

 Wilder v Fury II would take place in the United States once again on Showtime PPV.
-With Las Vegas also leading the way as a favored venue.
+Las Vegas is leading the way as a favored venue.

 It should be fireworks.